 Maruti Suzuki Grand Vitara

-Under the hood, the Grand Vitara comes with two engine offerings.
-A 1.5-litre petrol mild-hybrid engine mated to either a 5-speed manual gearbox or a 6-speed torque converter automatic.
+The Grand Vitara is available with two engine options.
+A 1.5-litre petrol mild-hybrid engine mated with either a 5-speed manual gearbox or a 6-speed torque converter automatic.
 And a 1.5-litre petrol strong-hybrid engine paired with an e-CVT automatic.
-The CNG variants come with the 1.5-litre petrol mild-hybrid engine mated to either a 5-speed manual gearbox and deliver a mileage of 26.6 km/kg.
+The CNG variants come with a 1.5-litre petrol mild-hybrid engine mated with a 5-speed manual gearbox and deliver a mileage of 26.6 km/kg.

 Mahindra Bolero

-In the rural Indian landscape where adversities from the surface are the highest, the Mahindra Bolero has been ruling the roost for decades.
+In the rural Indian landscape, where adversities from the surface are the highest, the Mahindra Bolero has been ruling the roost for decades.
 With sky-high popularity and no competition, this rustic automobile is almost essential in rural India.
 Following what it did in the case of Scorpio, Mahindra has expanded the Bolero’s line-up.
 Today, the Bolero family consists of three cars.
 One is the standard 7-seater Bolero that has been in business since 2000.
 Second is the 7-seater Mahindra Bolero Neo, which hits the middle point between ruggedness and a premium ride.
 Third is the Mahindra Bolero Neo Plus, which is the 9-seater version of the Bolero Neo.
-Last month, all these three models collectively sold 8,690 units, seeing a 14 percent drop in year-on-year sales.
+In March 2025, all three models collectively sold 8,031 units, seeing a 22 percent decline in year-on-year sales.

-The standard Bolero and Bolero Neo comes with a 1.5-litre diesel engine mated to a 5-speed manual transmission.
-Meanwhile, Bolero Neo Plus comes with a 2.2-litre diesel engine mated to a 6-speed manual gearbox.
+The standard Bolero and Bolero Neo come with a 1.5-litre diesel engine mated with a 5-speed manual transmission.
+Meanwhile, the Bolero Neo Plus comes with a 2.2-litre diesel engine mated with a 6-speed manual gearbox.

 Mahindra XUV700

-In recent years, the Mahindra XUV700 has been one of the most sensational entries in the car market and its instant success revolutionised the SUV game across the board.
+In recent years, the Mahindra XUV700 has been one of the most sensational entries in the car market, and its instant success has revolutionised the SUV game across the board.
 Whether it is power-packed performance, ride comfort, or features, the XUV700 has it all covered to deliver a stellar value for your money.
-What augments its value is its 5-star G-NCAP rate body which makes it one of the safest cars in India.
-By all means this 5, 6, & 7-seater Indian SUV is the best all-rounder under Rs 30 lakh and a more than deserving car to be called one of the best-selling SUVs.
-In February 2025, the sales of 7,468 units helped the XUV700 see an impressive 14 percent growth over its sales in the same month of 2024.
+What augments its value is its 5-star G-NCAP rate body, which makes it one of the safest cars in India.
+By all means, this 5, 6, & 7-seater Indian SUV is the best all-rounder under Rs 30 lakh and a more than deserving car to be called one of the best-selling SUVs.
+In March 2025, the sales of 6,851 units helped the XUV700 see a 4 percent growth over its sales in the same month of 2024.

 Kia Seltos

-The first impression is the last impression in many cases and being Kia’s first car in India, the Kia Seltos did an excellent job of introducing Indians to the Korean carmaker.
-It was lapped up in a way that it managed to outshine its Hyundai Creta for a few months and this feat has never been achieved by all other cars in the segment.
+The first impression is the last impression in many cases, and being Kia’s first car in India, the Kia Seltos did an excellent job of introducing Indians to the Korean carmaker.
+It was lapped up in a way that it managed to outshine its Hyundai Creta for a few months, and this feat has never been achieved by all other cars in the segment.
 Today, when the Seltos is not at the peak of its popularity, it is still pulling significant volumes.
-In February 2025, the Seltos raked in sales of 6,446 units, which translated into a 3 percent year-on-year growth.
-The Seltos is a peach of a mid-size SUV and much like its sibling Creta, the Seltos offers a lot of upmarket features, refined engines, and invaluable dependability.
+In March 2025, the Seltos raked in sales of 6,525 units, which translated into an 18 percent year-on-year decline.
+Nonetheless, the Seltos is a peach of a mid-size SUV.
+Much like its sibling Creta, the Seltos offers a lot of upmarket features, refined engines, and invaluable dependability.

 The Kia Seltos comes with three engine offerings: a 1.5-litre petrol engine mated to either a 6-speed manual gearbox or a CVT, a 1.5-litre diesel engine mated to either a 6-speed iMT (clutchless manual) or a 6-speed torque converter automatic, and a 1.5-litre turbo-petrol engine paired with either a 6-speed iMT or a 7-speed DCT automatic.